 - 1 12 count package of hawaiian rolls

-- 3 cups cooked, diced leftover turkey
+- 3 cups cooked, sliced leftover turkey

 - 1 cup prepared cranberry sauce